ThinkingJoules/snapgraph/README.md

 //back link column specified (gbase will overwrite all data in 'Back Links' column) gbase[BaseID]['Table Name']['Column Name'].linkColumnTo(gbase[BaseID]['Other Table']['Back Links'])

-//You can also link columns through the config API, but it is not recommended.
+//You can't link columns through the config API any longer.

 ```
 To change it to string simply: